 Guides are the true heroes of the travel business.
-They make the whole traveling process interesting, engaging and enriching.
+They make the whole traveling process interesting, engaging, and enriching.

 Guides are the one who helps you to make your trip safe and memorable.
-Tipping guides in Nepal is not mandatory but it is, however, expected.
+Tipping guides in Nepal are not mandatory but it is, however, expected.
 The extra income from the tips helps the guides to keep up their level of service high.

 Tipping is a great motivational factor to guides to improve their service and work hard.